 When you try something new and enjoy it, you give yourself the confidence you need to try more new things.

 Some new things will be a bust.
 You won’t like them or you’ll have a bad experience.
 Even with these things, you gain confidence knowing that you can go through awkward, difficult, or even painful things.

-As you try new things, you give yourself confidence about your ability to move outside of your comfort zone.
+Don’t be afraid.
+As you try something new, you give yourself confidence about your ability to move outside of your comfort zone.

 “In fact, the confidence of the people is worth more than money.”